noah-goldman/noah-goldman.github.io/Blog-Post-1.md

 #### As a student, what was your role during the observing run?

 My role (no different from any of the any other students participating in this trip) was to learn as much as possible about the operation of astronomical observatories while also gaining experience operating the 0.9 meter telescope.
+Considering the answer to the above question, it seems I was successful in these.

 #### What important information did you learn about HDI and the data we took?

+HDI (Half Degree Imager) is the CCD used to make astronomical observations on the WIYN 0.9 meter.
+It covers (nearly) half of a degree of sky in each direction in each image.
+The commands for taking images with the HDI we ran on Emerald were written for HDI specifically (in Perl if memory serves).
+We took around 300 images for each (observing) night, each of which corresponding to a fits file, and this data has by now been uploaded for 341 students to download and use.

 #### What steps will you need to perform to reduce your data?
 What software will you need/use?